-Many among us often wonder that a debt-ridden life is not what they signed up for.
-Apart from being a source of constant stress, debt at times sucks the excitement out our lives and demotivates us from taking bold steps to mitigate it.
+Many among us often wonder that a debt-ridden life is not what we signed up for.
+Apart from being a source of constant stress, debt at times sucks the excitement out of our lives and demotivates us from taking bold steps to mitigate it.

 The debt problem is more severe than you thought it is.
 An August 2017 report stated that 3.6 million credit card holders in Malaysia have RM36.9 billion outstanding balance!
 And that’s not all.
 The household debt still stands at a whopping 84.3% of the Gross Domestic Product (at the end of 2017), although it has come down from 88.3% from the previous year.